navidnasyry/FTP_protocol/README.md

-# Network_1
+# Network_HW1
-simple client server socket programming with python :)
+The first homework of the network cource. simple client-server program with python.